jyoung4242/articles/CA/cellularautonoma.md

 <img src="image-14.png" alt="full second run of sim" style="width:250px; "/>

 So you see how numbers start to collect together to create natural, organic looking regions of walls and floors.
-This is particularly handy technicque for generating cave shapes for tilemaps.
+This is particularly handy technique for generating cave shapes for tilemaps.

 ## Demo Application